 Get the amount of space that is right for you

 |7.3K properties have a pool|

 |6.4K properties are a good fit for families|

 Desert living comes with an air of sophistication in Scottsdale, with more than 200 area golf courses and 50 luxury spas.
 Located in Arizona’s Sonoran Desert at the bottom of the McDowell Mountains, the city sits in the center of the area’s cultural hubs: a few miles south of Paradise Valley, six miles north of Tempe, about 13 miles northeast of Phoenix, 20 miles southwest of Fountain Hills, less than 20 miles southeast of Glendale, and 30 miles south of the Western town of Cave Creek.
 With upscale dining in North Scottsdale, shopping centers in Kierland Commons, vibrant nightlife in Old Town, and plenty of natural wonders to explore — whether it’s hiking Camelback Mountain or driving the Apache Trail — every Scottsdale experience comes with a distinctly Southwestern flavor.

-When is the best time to stay in a vacation rental in Scottsdale?
+The best time to stay in a vacation rental in Scottsdale

-Scottsdale gets 330 days of sun a year, though in the summer that looks like sizzling desert heat reaching triple digits, with average highs above 100 degrees Fahrenheit and lows in the high 60s and 70s from June through September.
+With 330 days of sun a year, it’s always the right time to pack light clothing for a Scottsdale visit.
+The sizzling desert heat reaches triple digits in the summer, with average highs above 100 degrees Fahrenheit and lows in the high 60s and 70s from June through September.
 Winter days remain warm with highs in the high 60s to low 70s, but lows can dip down into the high 30s and 40s, so always carry a jacket or extra layers.
-March, April, and November strike a balance, with highs in the 70s and lows in the 40s — the perfect months for booking one of the area’s vacation rentals if you’re into outdoor adventures without the scorching heat or the chilly night air.
+March, April, and November strike a balance, with highs in the 70s and lows in the 40s — the perfect months for outdoor adventures without the scorching heat or the chilly night air.